 Inpatient vs. Outpatient: Key differences

-Inpatient | Outpatient | |
+| Inpatient | Outpatient | |

-Medical supervision | 24 hours per day | Regular check-ins and appointments |
+| Medical supervision | 24 hours per day. | Regular check-ins and appointments. |

-Living arrangement | Residential | Living at home |
+| Living arrangement | Residential. | Living at home. |

-Conditions treated | Treat a range of physical health, mental health, and substance use issues | Treat a range of physical health, mental health, and substance use issues |
+| Conditions treated | Treat a range of physical health, mental health, and substance use issues. | Treat a range of physical health, mental health, and substance use issues. |

-Treatment duration | Typically 30, 60, or 90 days | Often several months or years |
+| Treatment duration | Typically 30, 60, or 90 days. | Often several months, or even years. |

-Cost | Can be costly, on average $6000 for a 30-day program | Less costly, on average $5000 for a 3-month program |
+| Cost | Can be costly, on average $6000 for a 30-day program. | Less costly, on average $5000 for a 3-month program. |

-Treatment schedule | Comprehensive daily schedule involving several interventions | Group or individual therapy sessions once or twice per week |
+| Treatment schedule | Comprehensive daily schedule involving several interventions. | Group or individual therapy sessions once or twice per week. |

-Outpatient vs. Inpatient care: Pros and Cons
+Pros and Cons of each

-Inpatient | Outpatient | |
+| Inpatient | Outpatient | |

 Choosing between inpatient and outpatient substance use disorder treatment programs can involve considering various factors, such as: [2][3][4]